ktorio/ktor-documentation/topics/http-client_plugins.md

 ## Configure a plugin {id="configure_plugin"}
-You can configure a plugin inside the `install` block.For example, for the [Logging](client_logging.md) plugin, you can specify the logger and logging level:
+You can configure a plugin inside the `install` block.
+For example, for the [Logging](client_logging.md) plugin, you can specify the logger and logging level:
 ```kotlin
 ```
 {src="snippets/client-logging/src/main/kotlin/com/example/Application.kt" lines="12-17"}